-- Symbio Wildlife Park is one of the lesser known Zoos in the area though its offering is certainly anything but.
+- Symbio Wildlife Park is one of the lesser-known Zoos in the area however its offering is certainly anything but.
 Although not technically Sydney, it’s only a short drive 45mins south of the city.
 The Zoo has Tigers & Cheetahs, Lemurs, Red Pandas, Australia Natives etc and they also have many fantastic behind the scenes tours available including the memorable “Keeper for a day” options for kids aged 8 and up.
 Prices: $34 Adults / $19 Child (3-15 years) / Family $94

 - Australian Reptile Park is also technically out of Sydney but again it’s also less than an hour away.
 The park is another hands-on zoo and has won multiple awards.
-From their website “Guests will experience the thrill of sleeping out under the stars amongst wildlife, plus an evening of interactive and hands on wildlife awareness shows, animal encounters, an Aussie bush tucker BBQ, billy tea, marshmallow toasting over camp fires, and damper making”.
+From their website “Guests will experience the thrill of sleeping out under the stars amongst the wildlife, plus an evening of interactive and hands-on wildlife awareness shows, animal encounters, an Aussie bush tucker BBQ, billy tea, marshmallow toasting over campfires, and damper making”.
 Address: Pacific Highway, Somersby, NSW, 2250 (Look out for park mascot Ploddy the dinosaur visible on the mountain top before the Gosford exit heading north on the M1).
 Prices: $37 Adult / $19 Child (3-15 years) / Family pass options also available.

 The Australian Botanic Garden, Mount Annan – 416 hectares of Australian Native Plant beauty.
-Throughout the year they have various exhibitions such as the extremely popular Dinosaurs and at Christmas (Dec 16 2017) they hold a wonderful Carols in the Garden.
+Throughout the year they have various exhibitions and they hold a wonderful Carols in the Garden.

 E.G. Waterhouse National Camellia Gardens - Another of my personal favourites.
 This is heaven here on earth.
 Secret gardens full of waterways, walking paths and as the name suggests, Camellia’s.
 There is a terrific “Alice in Wonderland” play area and a teahouse that offers yummy scones and Mad Hatters (high) tea party for the kids.